kthpanor/echem/docs/gradients.md

 5. Determine the $\omega$ Lagrange multipliers,
 6. Determine the energy gradient.

-#### Tamm--Dancoff approximation
+(cis:label)=
+#### Configuration interaction singles
 %%<span style="color:red"> This has been written for ADC(1) -- has to be re-written for TDA.
 (Or should we call it CIS?)</span>

-To illustrate this procedure, we will take linear-response time-dependent Hartree--Fock (TDHF) theory within the Tamm-Dancoff approximation (TDA) {cite}`Dreuw2005` as an example, which is equivalent to the configuration interaction singles (CIS) method {cite}`Foresman1992`.
+To illustrate this procedure, we will take the configuration interaction singles (CIS) method {cite}`Foresman1992` as an example, which is equivalent to linear-response time-dependent Hartree--Fock (TDHF) theory within the Tamm-Dancoff approximation (TDA) {cite}`Dreuw2005`.
-Note that for excitation energies and excited-state properties, TDHF/TDA and CIS also yield the same results as the ADC(1) scheme {cite}`Dreuw2015`.
+Note that for excitation energies and excited-state properties, CIS also yields the same results as the ADC(1) scheme {cite}`Dreuw2015`.
+Furthermore, excited-state gradients of linear-response time-dependent density functional theory (TDDFT) within the TDA {cite}`hirata99` can be derived in a completely analogous way, only the additional exchange-correlation terms need to be taken into account {cite}`Furche2002`.
 %%%To illustrate this procedure, we will refer to ADC(1) (add link).
 Note that ADC(1) is equivalent to time-dependent Hartree-Fock (TDHF) in the Tamm--Dancoff approximation (TDA) (add link) and configuration interaction singles (CIS) (add link).

-In the TDA or CIS scheme, a Hermitian eigenvalue equation of the following form is solved,
+In the CIS scheme, a Hermitian eigenvalue equation of the following form is solved,
 ```{math}
 :label: eq:cis_eigenvalue_eq
   \mathbf{AX}_n = \omega_n \mathbf{X}_n \, ,